Danzig (band): "Classic" era (1988–1993)

 In 1988, Danzig released its self-titled debut album on Def American (later renamed to American Recordings).
-The band toured worldwide in support of the album throughout 1988 and 1989; they opened for Slayer on their South of Heaven tour in North America and Metallica on their ...And Justice for All tour in Europe, and subsequently headlined their own tour, which included support from bands such as Murphy's Law, Mudhoney, Accept, Armored Saint, Circus of Power, White Zombie, Sick of It All and Carnivore.
+The band toured worldwide in support of the album throughout 1988 and 1989.
+They opened for Slayer on their South of Heaven tour in North America and Metallica on their ...And Justice for All tour in Europe Subsequently, Danzig headlined their own tour; it included support from bands such as Murphy's Law, Mudhoney, Accept, Armored Saint, Circus of Power, White Zombie, Sick of It All and Carnivore.
 Danzig is the band's best-selling album, having been certified gold in the U.S. in 1994, and eventually going platinum.

 In 1990, Danzig released its second album, Danzig II: Lucifuge.
 By 1992, Rubin's involvement with the band had waned.
 Danzig himself took credit for co-producing the third album, Danzig III: How the Gods Kill.
 In the following year, the band released the Thrall-Demonsweatlive EP, which contained several live tracks from the band's 1992 Halloween show as well as three new studio tracks.
 The live version of "Mother", a song from the first album, became popular on album-oriented radio stations while its music video received considerable attention on MTV-programmed shows such as Beavis and Butt-Head, Headbangers Ball and 120 Minutes.
 The band were eventually awarded in the fall of 1994 with two gold albums for the exceptional sales of their first record and Thrall-Demonsweatlive.
 The renewed popularity of "Mother" not only helped raise Danzig's profile in the music industry, but also saw the band starting to perform at larger venues such as arenas and amphitheaters, which included headlining US tours with bands like White Zombie, Kyuss, Type O Negative, Godflesh and then-emerging acts Korn and Marilyn Manson, as well as opening for Metallica and Black Sabbath.